LINWEN607/congregate/README.md

 Commands:
-    list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json. configure                               Configure congregate for migrating between two instances and save it to {CONGREGATE_PATH}/data/congregate.conf. stage                                   Stage projects to {CONGREGATE_PATH}/data/stage.json,
+    list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/project_json.json. init                                    Creates additional directories and files required by congregate configure                               Configure congregate for migrating between two instances and save it to {CONGREGATE_PATH}/data/congregate.conf. stage                                   Stage projects to {CONGREGATE_PATH}/data/stage.json,
                                                 users to {CONGREGATE_PATH}/data/staged_users.json,